"The wilderness that stripped me bare, became my beautiful victory."

 I've always found the "about me" section intimidating.
 Most of us want to present our best selves to our audience, as if our list of accomplishments, edited photos, and highlights define us.
 I don't believe that's true.
 We are much deeper than the fragmented bits we offer online.

 I believe it's important to share the secrets we've dug through the dung for.
 To allow people into our journey.
 To be real.
 To pull up our sleeves and tell the stories of our scars.
 To live free from the poison of judging people.
 To extend grace and mercy.
 To laugh.
 To work.
 To rest.
 To not only know and love ourselves, but to encounter the One who declares that our ugly, messy tears of surrender have made us beautiful. (see Song of Solomon 8:5)

 There are lots of things you may want to know, like the fact that in 1999, my husband and I were ordained and entered into full-time ministry.
 That we were missionaries in Puerto Rico for nine years with our three amazing daughters, but now live in Texas.
 That I've been a ballet dancer my entire life.

 But the stories of copious joy and unexpected sorrow in the areas of ministry, children, marriage, and most importantly in my relationship with the Lord, are what give substance to the words I write.

-If you'd like to join me on my journey, you can hang out with me on Facebook, read my articles, or read my books (see the tabs above).
+If you'd like to join me on my journey, you can hang out with me on Facebook, Instagram, The Breathing God Podcast, or through my writing with Jesus. (see the tabs above).